day8/re-frame-async-flow-fx/README.md

 Further Notes:

-1. The 4th rule starts "intercom" once we have completed the user query.
+1. The 4th rule starts "Intercom" once we have completed the user query.
 But notice that nowhere do we wait for a `:success-intercom`.
 We want this process started, but it is not essential for the app's function, so we don't wait for it to complete.